Core Concepts

 How UDS Works

-The UDS workflow is a systematic approach that enables Mission Heroes achieve mission objectives by deploying mission applications effectively and securely.
+The UDS workflow is a systematic approach that enables Mission Heroes to achieve mission objectives by deploying mission applications effectively and securely.
 UDS simplifies the deployment process while ensuring the delivery of secure and mission-critical applications.
 From establishing secure runtimes with a UDS Bundle to enhancing deployment efficiency with UDS Packages and deploying tailored mission capabilities, UDS empowers Mission Heroes to achieve successful and secure deployments across various environments.
 UDS supports your team at every step, from building foundational environments to deploying mission-specific applications that drive impactful outcomes.

 Infrastructure as Code (IaC)